 - Ad-hoc testing has no formal procedure or algorithm.

-- It can be executed at any stage of Software Development Life Cycle (SDLC).
+- It can be executed at any stage of the Software Development Life Cycle (SDLC).

-Despite being rather effective approach for quality verification, Ad-hoc testing has several drawbacks that may affect the results of testing procedure.
+Despite being a rather effective approach for quality verification, Ad-hoc testing has several drawbacks that may affect the results of the testing procedure.

 Disadvantages of Ad-hoc testing

-- As ad-hoc testing does not require documentation, tester has to keep all the details of test scenario in memory.
+- As ad-hoc testing does not require documentation, the tester has to keep all the details of the test scenario in memory.
 This complicates bug reproduction.

-- It is difficult to count time and effort spent on testing procedure and evaluate its outcome.
+- It is difficult to count the time and effort spent on testing procedures and evaluate their outcome.

 Best practices to use

-To ensure high effectiveness of Ad-hoc testing, the following practices should be applied:
+To ensure the high effectiveness of Ad-hoc testing, the following practices should be applied: